KanavSabharwal/Fast-Website-Classification-with-Robust-Phishing-Detection/README.md

 * `pickle_data.py`: Data to pickle the datasets.
 Was used to store on Google Drive to then easily read for usage in Google Colab.
 * `self_trained_embeddings.py`: Trains FastText embeddings for the different datasets and writes them to disk.
 Was also uploaded to Google Drive for easy use in Goolge Colab.
 * `run_feat_experiments.ipynb`: Runs experiments on a Random Forest baseline model to see which hand-picked features matter the most.
+* `run_embed_comparison.ipynb`: The code used to get the comparision scores for different word embeddings ont the ILP dataset.

 ### Baselines

 The baselines and plotting code for comparisons can be found in the `baselines`-folder.

-### Word Embedding Comparision

-The code used to get the comparision scores for different word embeddings can be found in `Comparing_Embeddings`-folder.

 ### Models